-Springshare will be fully compliant with GDPR by May 25, 2018
+Springshare is fully compliant with GDPR as of May 25, 2018

-Things we are working on, to ensure GDPR compliance
+Things we've worked on, to ensure GDPR compliance

 Since 2017 we have been operating a dedicated EU data center which hosts applications and content for our European client institutions.
 We have 3 worldwide data center clusters (US, EU, and Canada, with more clusters/regions to come) and they are all independent of one another i.e. the data does not flow back-and-forth.
 This ensures Springshare's compliance with the GDPR safeguards for cross-border data transfer - the personal data of our EU clients is not transferred "cross-border" outside of EU.

-Here are the specific steps and initiatives we are currently undertaking, which will be completed by May 25, 2018.
-These steps will ensure Springshare's and your compliance with GDPR.
+Here are the specific steps and initiatives we've undertaken, which were completed by the May 25, 2018 deadline.
+These steps ensured Springshare's and your compliance with GDPR.

 Collecting and Storing Personal Information for Registered Users

 Registered Users/Account Holders are librarians (and some non-librarians) who have an account in any of Springshare tools - LibGuides, LibAnswers, LibCal, LibStaffer, etc. For these users to use Springshare tools and have an account we need their name, email, and sometimes their phone number too i.e. they need to share some personal information with us.